An Accelerated Directional Derivative Method for Smooth Stochastic Convex Optimization: Introduction

 \subsection{Paper organization}

 The rest of the paper is organized as follows.
 In Section \ref{S:Algo_theor}, both for convex and strongly convex problems, we introduce our algorithms, state their convergence rate theorems and corresponding complexity bounds.
 Section \ref{S:ARDDProofs} is devoted to proof of the convergence rate theorem for our accelerated method and convex objective functions.
-Section \ref{sec:rdfds} is devoted to proof of the convergence rate theorem for our non-accelerated method and convex objective functions.
-Finally, in Section \ref{S:SCProofs} we provide the proofs for the case of strongly convex objective function.
+Section \ref{sec:rdfds} is devoted to proof of the convergence rate theorem for our non-accelerated method and convex objective functions. \rev2{In Section \ref{S:SCProofs} we provide the proofs for the case of strongly convex objective function.
+Finally, in Section \ref{sec:numerical_experiments} we provide numerical experiments with two types of objective functions: worst case functions for first-order methods \cite{nesterov2004introduction} and least squares problem. }